processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Install Mnesia database from a binary backup file

 The binary backup file is installed as fallback: it will be used to restore the database at the next ejabberd start.
 This means that, after running this command, you have to restart ejabberd.
-This command requires less memory than [restore](/developer/ejabberd-api/admin-api/#restore).
+This command requires less memory than [restore](/developer/ejabberd-api/admin-api/#restore) API.

 __Arguments:__